-Keep a record to identified problems and actions taken.
+Keep a record of identified problems and actions taken.

 STEPS THAT CAN BE TAKEN DURING WINTER WEATHER

-- When clearing snow from yards, driveways and footpaths around the curtilage of your premises you should make sure that snow is not deposited against the foot of any downspouts as this may interfere with effective drainage
+- When clearing snow from yards, driveways and footpaths you should make sure that snow is not deposited against the foot of any downspouts as this may interfere with effective drainage

 - Only where it is safe to do so, chip and channel any ice dams to ensure that water can flow freely

-- Be watchful for signs of stress and deflection of the roof and wall structure such as deflection, cracking, splitting or twisting, particularly in trusses, purlins, joists, beams and girders
+- Be watchful for signs of stress of the roof and wall structure such as cracking, splitting or twisting, particularly in trusses, purlins, joists, beams and girders

 - Roof failures can occur at the exterior wall connections particularly in buildings with flat roofs so it is important to check the connections for signs of cracking, twisting or deflection